jfmeadow/q2oligo/README.md

 python stripMeta.py Firmicutes.fasta Firmicutes_stripped.fasta
 ```

-Now the fast file is ready to be used in the Oligotyping pipeline.
+Now the fasta file is ready to be used in the Oligotyping pipeline.

 ------